KaiTheRedNinja/Jumbleum/Notes.docc/NP/Y1S1/Find Your Voice/Topics/ASG1 The Tale.md

     - How do they change as compared to the beginning?

 The goal is to persuade the audience to take action based on your story

+## Reflection

+My performance was on 19th May 2025.
+My chosen theme was *Memorable Adventures*.

+> Theme: *Memorable Adventures*: Can you recount a particularly memorable adventure or journey you
+> embarked upon?
+What made it so significant, and how did it impact your outlook on life?

+### What Went Well

+- Good attention getter + strong energy at the start
+- Appropriate pacing (slower at the start, faster in the middle, slower at the conclusion)
+- Good use of pauses for dramatic effect
+- Good use of body language (gestures, eye contact, posture)
+- Good use of vocal variety (volume, pitch, tone)
+- Several vivid details about the environment
+- Strong message

+### What I Could Improve

+- Emotional connection is not very apparent
+- Vivid details are not relevant to the main story
+- Extremely nervous throughout (shaking legs)
+- Went too fast at the start, had to adjust by slowing down afterwards
+- Could have used more humour
+- Looked at the script too much